CreativeCodingLab/ProvenanceMatrix/README.md

 # Collaboration
 The project is a collaboration with:

-Nico Franz, Arizona State University, Tempe, AZ Bertram Lud?ascher, University of Illinois at Urbana-Champaign, IL, USA
+1. Nico Franz, Arizona State University, Tempe, AZ
+2. Bertram Ludäsche, University of Illinois at Urbana-Champaign, IL, USA